MrTechnol0gy/MrTechnol0gy/README.md

 ### Current Projects

 For OOP class we are working on a text-based adventure game.
 My game is exploration focused, and the player will gain a variety of movement powers to help them explore the map and the mysteries it contains.
-Currently the player can gain a boat which lets them leave the starting island!
+The most recent update includes an enemy manager, two new enemy types (Dragon and Treasure Chest), and a battle system that allows every character to fight every other character.
+There is also an inventory management and generation system that creates loot lists for every individual enemy, and allows every character to loot every other character.
+This has already led to interesting emergent situations!

 ![IslandsofDiscoverySampleShot](https://user-images.githubusercontent.com/113057777/221424951-be1269cb-0ba8-48e1-830c-27b9c7a58013.jpg)